 A tan is nice.
 Sun damage is not.
-Make your sunblock your skin during the summer and save yourself from early skin aging.
-Choose a sunblock that has a broad ultraviolet spectrum (between 30-50 SPF and covers UVA and UVB rays).
+Make your sunblock your second skin during the summer and save yourself from early skin aging.
+Choose a sunblock that has a broad ultraviolet spectrum (between 30-50 SPF and covers both UVA and UVB rays).
 Reapply every three hours if you are spending all day in the sun.
-Make sure to apply sunblock your hands, feet, shoulders, and neck as well.
+Don't forget to apply sunblock on your hands, feet, shoulders, and neck as well.

 Your body loses a lot of moisture while you are out during the day.
 It is essential to get in your 8 glasses of water each day.
 If your skin is craving more hydration, it might need a little extra something-something.
 Look for a lightweight hydrating ampoule or a nourishing mask to add to your routine.

 Avoid hot showers and steam baths since they dehydrate your skin.
 The last thing you need during long, sunny days.
-Try colder showers and these to keep your skin cooler.
+Try colder showers and these extra tips to keep your skin cooler.

-Rub ice or a cold aloe packs on your skin just as you return home - it reduces inflammation and improves blood circulation.
+Rub ice packs or cold aloe on your skin just as you return home - it reduces inflammation and improves blood circulation.

 Use a cooling massage roller.
-Roller should be kept in the fridge for 2-3 hours prior to use. this roller helps to cool, soothe and firm skin, and reduces irritation!
+The roller should be kept in the fridge for 2-3 hours prior to use.
+Rollers can help to cool, soothe and firm the skin, and reduce irritation.

 Beyoncé said it best: "The most valuable tip I’ve learned is always use a skin moisturizer."
 BUT NOT your winter moisturizer.
 Applying a heavy moisturizer in the summer can cause more clogged pores and breakouts.
 Summer months need products that let your skin breathe naturally.
 Go for lighter lotions and serums.

-Exercising helps your body get rid of toxins and make your skin look fresh and glowing.
-If you do not feel like exercising, you can do some simple poses of stretching and yoga every morning to stay fresh . you can enjoy all the fun activities you have planned for yourself!
+Exercising helps your body get rid of toxins and make your skin look rejuvenated and glowing.
+If you do not feel like exercising, you can do some simple poses of stretching and yoga every morning to stay refreshed.
+You can enjoy all the fun activities you have planned for yourself!

-Eating heavy food is bound to make you sluggish in weather like this.
+Eating heavy, greasy food is bound to make you sluggish in weather like this.
 Additionally, it can make your skin oily and susceptible to breakouts.
-Go for seasonal fruits and vegetables.
-Stay away from sugary drinks that are full of calories - sorry, not sorry soda.
+Go for seasonal fruits and vegetables and maintain a balanced diet with a variety of nutrients.

 9. Beauty Sleep

 Your body needs time to repair itself and your skin.
-The days are longer, hotter, and can be just plain exhausting.
-So try letting go out something you don’t need in your life to take care of the real ones - you and your skin - you’ll be happy you did.
+The days are longer, hotter, and at times it can be quite unexpectedly exhausting.
+So try prioritizing your beuaty sleep - your skin will be happy you did.

-Summer humidity means that you should ease up on the makeup.
-Wear less makeup lets your skin and pores breath better.
+Summer humidity means that it might help to wear less makeup.
+Wearing less makeup lets your skin and pores breath better.
 Humidity and heat suppress the skin’s ability to breathe and stress it out.
-Instead of anything heavy, try using a tinted moisturiser and tinted lip balm in summer to give your skin some rest.
+Instead of anything heavy, try using a tinted moisturizer and tinted lip balm in summer to give your skin some rest.